 COVID-19 and How It Affects International Adoptions

-We’re in mid-September now and here, in the United States, COVID-19, according to the experts, is managed.
-We are seeing increase in cases of Delta variant and Lambda variant, but while there are side effects on the people and the economy, and we will continue to experience those for some time to come, we are on track for recovery.
+We’re in February of ’22 now and here, in the United States, COVID-19, according to the experts, is managed.
+We are seeing increase in cases of Omicron variant, but while there are side effects on the people and the economy, and we will continue to experience those for some time to come, we seem to be on track for recovery.

 Other parts of the world are nowhere near as lucky as we are.
 In some places the pandemic keeps on raging, and yet in some others – it’s just picking up speed.
 The world at large is still going to deal with the virus for a long time.

 For our programs, however, the impact is much less pronounced.
 There are slowdowns in the process, and it’s still going to take extra time for the paperwork to get processed overseas, but we are working every day to minimize those slowdowns as much as possible.

 Some country specific information.

 Bulgaria keeps on processing cases.
 There is a slowdown, we’re seeing extra 3 to 4 weeks added to the usual turnaround times, but that should improve by the Fall.

 Kyrgyzstan is working.
 There was a slowing down, as the region was affected by both the COVID-19 pandemic and a seasonal pneumonia, but they seem to be on track for recovery.